 OpenEye Scientific Helps Pharmaceutical Companies Speed Drug Discovery Using AWS

-OpenEye Scientific Software is a developer of drug discovery software headquartered in Santa Fe, New Mexico, with offices in Boston, Massachusetts, Cologne, Germany, Strasbourg, France, and Tokyo, Japan.
+OpenEye Scientific Software is a developer of drug discovery software headquartered in Santa Fe, New Mexico, with offices in Boston, Massachusetts; Cologne, Germany; Strasbourg, France; and Tokyo, Japan.

 Previously, our customers needed HPC clusters for their computational chemistry capabilities.
 Using Orion on AWS, all they need is a browser and they can get going on their research."

-Head of Infrastructure, OpenEye Scientific Software
+Vice President of Product, OpenEye Scientific Software

 Striving to Meet the Demand for Accelerated Drug Research